 Keeping your floors clean doesn’t need to be as much of a chore with a steam mop.
 These handy home appliances remove dirt and grime from your floors and kill bacteria with their hot, powerful steam.
 The best part of all is that using a steam mop eliminates the need to deal with buckets or cleaning solutions.

-Mopping is among the top seven most dreaded cleaning tasks in a typical American home.
+Mopping is among the most dreaded cleaning tasks in a typical American home.
 According to a survey conducted by the American Cleaning Institute, 20 percent of Americans would rather forgo mopping.
-However, since the floor is the biggest surface in most homes, homeowners cannot ignore mopping.
+However, since the floor is the biggest surface in most homes, most people cannot ignore this chore.

-Thankfully, modern technological advancements in home appliances have made cleaning easier.
-Although it might not necessarily make mopping more enjoyable, a steam mop can make the chore much easier.
-When it comes to choosing a steam mop, there are a few key considerations to bear in mind.
-Continue now for our guide to navigating the features and factors to remember when choosing the best steam mop for cleaning floors—and don’t miss our roundup of top picks.
+When it comes to choosing a steam mop, there are several key considerations to bear in mind.
+Continue now for our guide to navigating the features and factors to remember when choosing the best steam mop for your needs—and don’t miss our roundup of top picks, below!

 - BEST OVERALL: LIGHT ‘N’ EASY Multifunctional Mop

-- EASIEST TO USE: Shark Genius Hard Floor System
+- EASIEST TO USE: Shark Genius Hard Floor Cleaning System

 - BEST FOR PET OWNERS: Bissell Symphony Pet Steam Mop